syed-ghufran-hassan/escrow-system/README.md

 # Escrow-system
-This is the escrow Dapp
+This is the escrow Dapp where an arbiter controls the release of funds based on the completion of certain service.

 # User Journey